nimra1000/behave-cookie-clicker/README.md

 1. Project Structure

    - The structure of the project consists of:

-     - feature file: this has a natural language format describing a feature with examples and expected outcomes.
-It is found under the features folder.
+     - Feature files : they have a natural language format that describes a feature, including examples and expected outcomes.
+They are typically located under the "features" folder.

-     - steps file: this where the feature is actually implemented using Python.
-It is found under the steps folder
+     - Steps file : this is where the feature described in the feature file is actually implemented using Python.
+It is typically located under the "steps" folder.

 3. Installation